These functions deal with accessing data stored in databases outside CabMasterPro - see tutorial on Database Functions for a guide to these functions.

 Returns the first result of the query as a pipe ("|") separated string. | |

-Syntax | DBLookupRowValues (mdbpath, sql, param) |
+Syntax | DBLookupRowValues (dbpath, sql, param) |

-Inputs | mdbpath: The path relative to the PROGRAM_PATH folder where the mdb file can be found. sql: SQL query to be executed, must have a parameter represented by a '?'
+Inputs | dbpath: The full path or relative path to the TableFolder where the database file can be found.
+Default extension is .mdb but the file extension can be .mdb or .accdb for Access or .db for SQLite. sql: SQL query to be executed, must have a parameter represented by a '?'
 Param: The value of the parameter field from the SQL query |

 Outputs | The value of the first row of the SQL result in a pipe ("|") separated string. |

-Notes | Queries should usually be designed to return just one record, but if more than one record is returned, the first matching record will be used. |
+Queries should usually be designed to return just one record, but if more than one record is returned, the first matching record will be used. |

-Examples | DBLookupRowValues("abc", "SELECT CODE,COST FROM TABLE1 WHERE CODE=?","Red") will return the code and cost of Table1 in abc.mdb who's code is "Red" as a pipe ("|") separated string. |
+Examples | DBLookupRowValues("abc", "SELECT CODE,COST FROM TABLE1 WHERE CODE=?","Red") uses the database file “abc.mdb” in the TableFolder and will return the code and cost of Table1 in abc.mdb who's code is "Red" as a pipe ("|") separated string. |

 See Also | DBLookupRow, DBLookup |